Careto

 The Careto tradition is a folk ritual practice of the Trás-os-Montes e Alto Douro region of Portugal, believed to have prehistoric roots in Celtic traditions.
 The Careto is a masked character garbed with colorful fringe and noisemaking rattles.
 Part of the observance of Entrudo, marking the end of the Winter season, the Careto tradition is among the oldest continually practiced in Portugal.

 Currently integrated with Carnival festivities, the Careto tradition has survived in the Bragança District, particularly the villages of Podence in Macedo de Cavaleiros, Ousilhão and Vila Boa de Ousilhão in Vinhais, and Varge in Aveleda, among others.
 Careto rituals practiced in the village of Lazarim (Lamego, Viseu District) may have later origins.

+In 2019 the Carnival of Podence was inscribed on the UNESCO Intangible Cultural Heritage of Humanity.

 Origins

 The Caretos tradition is thought to have Celtic roots, from a pre-Roman period.
 It is probably related to the existence of the Gallaeci and Bracari peoples in Galicia and northern Portugal.

 The origin of the masked people is linked to the cult of ancestors, considered privileged holders of powers over the essential bases of the individual's survival on the physical and mental plane, ensuring the fertility of the fields, the fecundity of men and animals, the maintenance of civic law and moral, and the origin modeled and established by them.
 The masked assumes himself as the central character, around which all the festive action unfolds, playing the most varied roles, depending on the tradition and ritual of each place.

 The mask is an element that, temporally and spatially, knows an enormous representation and a universalism that no other material testimony of human culture equals.
 Through it, the world of gods and the dead is temporarily established among men - it embodies the principle of the game of life.

 The solstice rites are those that the masked men celebrate during the twelve-day cycle, at first, Christmas and Santo Estêvão – winter solstice, and at a second moment, Carnival, coming sequentially from the first, through symbolic rites, in very similar ways. by moving celebrations from the solstice to the vernal equinox.
 The masquerade parties are rites of the deepest esotericism and symbolism that have resisted the passage of time and are still very much alive in the culture of the people of the Nordeste Transmontano region.